SchmidtDSE/afscgap/inst/paper.md

 ![Screenshot of the visualization tool.\label{fig:viz}](viz.png)

-In addition to use in a graduate classroom lecture setting, five individuals with related scientific background have provided tool-specific feedback in a quality / usability assurance capacity.
+In addition to use in a graduate classroom setting, five individuals with relevant background provided feedback specific to this open source visualization and, though sometimes aided by a think-aloud prompt, conversation was limited to needs assessment / quality improvement specific to this publicly accessible web service [@thinkaloud].

 ## Limitations
 This tool is single-threaded and non-asynchoronous.
 Also, from dataset limitations, hauls are points not areas in visualization aggregation [@readme].

 # Acknowledgements
 Project of The Eric and Wendy Schmidt Center for Data Science and the Environment at University of California Berkeley.
 README lists full credits but thanks to runtime dependencies ColorBrewer, D3, Flask, Geolib, Requests, Toolz, and Papa Parse [@colorbrewer; @d3; @flask; @geolib; @requests; @toolz; @papa].
 Thanks to those providing guidance to help adoption: Carl Boettiger, Fernando Perez, Maya Weltman-Fahs, Brookie Guzder-Williams, Magali de Bruyn, and Ciera Martinez.
+Thank you also to PyOpenSci reviewers for advice in the library.

 # References